Tyarporn/aws-end-of-life-warning-dashboard/README.md

 2. Deploy the soltion with the SAM CLI if step 1 is not used.
 3. Test the solution.

-Detailed steps are provided below
+Detailed steps are provided below:

 ### 1. Download the solution using Visual Studio Code and AWS Toolkit
 Download the code from the Github [repository](https://github.com/Tyarporn/aws-end-of-life-warning-dashboard).